pxlit-projects/project-ArneDaerdenPXL/architecture/architecture.md

 - **CommentAdded**: Emitted by **CommentService** when an employee adds a comment, allowing **PostService** to update the comment count.

 [View Internal News Management System Architecture](./FullStack-Java-Architectuur.pdf)

-:heavy_check_mark:_(COMMENT) Add a description of the architecture of your application and create a diagram like the one below.
-Link to the diagram in this document.